 - Neuroscientists will call them “qualia” or “intrinsic entities”.

 - Physicists will call them “emergent properties” or “a fifth phase of matter”.

 I don’t want to tell you what words and sentences are.
 I just want to help you see what they are not.
 They are not physical.
 Again, this is not a philosophical conclusion, but rather an objective, testable, falsifiable, scientific fact.
-And if true, objective science has taught us anything at all over the past 2000 years, it has taught us to have faith that if we listen carefully enough, and focus in and pay special attention, we will always discover rational, creative explanations about how nature works and about what has been happening in the past.
+And if science has taught us anything at all over the past 2000 years, it has taught us to have faith that if we listen carefully enough, and focus in and pay special attention, we will always discover rational, creative explanations about how nature works and about what has been happening in the past.

 And that leads us to the second great mystery, which is about history.

 Again, lots of people try to bombard us with enlightenment, but if we want the truth to shine clearly then we’re going to have to start with the evidence.
 The world has good, objective reasons for making 0 CE the turning point in history.
 Some scholars might offer some very insightful analysis about cultural imperialism and geopolitical movements.
 They might be able to give a dozen reasons why Europe dominated the globe for so many centuries.
 And yet there is one, simple, fact that towers above all others: Christianity is the one and only worldview that basis its beliefs about the world and about history not upon any presuppositions, nor upon any mystical revelations that came through angels or visions, but rather upon historical events.
 No other worldview even tries to make this claim.
 Every other one starts with presuppositions before asking, “What happened?”